 - The Regional and the Global by Christian Parreno

-- Universal Values and Meaning in Life Project by Gerald L. Finch
+- The Respect Project--Latin America and USA by Gerald L. Finch

 - Venezuelan Migration in Ecuador by Cristen Dávalos